Helping anxiety in anxious times

-The result is that decision making becomes easier, we feel less pre-occupied, much less restless, we have more energy and we sleep much, much better.
+The result is that decision making becomes easier, we feel less preoccupied, much less restless, we have more energy, and we enjoy much better sleep.

-Vedic meditation works brilliantly in this instance because it requires no concentration or focusing.
-It offers a much more relaxed approach to meditation.
+Vedic meditation works brilliantly in this instance because it requires no concentration or focusing so that you can use this meditation for anxiety with a much more relaxed approach.

 As well as all the benefits of pacifying our overstimulated nervous system, Vedic meditation goes one step further and starts bringing fundamental balance to the responsivity of the amygdala.
 This may be the reason why this type of meditation has been shown to be at least twice as effective as other relaxation or meditative techniques in reducing the symptoms of anxiety.

 The results are consistent and profound.
 Blood plasma lactate levels, which are always elevated in people with anxiety and which are considered the classic marker for it, fall by a hugely significant average of 33%.

 Tests using Galvanic Skin Resistance (GSR) to measure how relaxed someone is, have shown that, during Vedic meditation, the GSR levels increase by between 250% and 500%.
 This is more than double what we experience during sleep.

 And the results last well into our day.

 To be free of incessant worry and anxiety is within reach of all of us.